 Gestational diabetes develops in some women when they are pregnant.
 Most of the time, this type of goes away after the baby is born.
 However, if you’ve had gestational, you have a greater chance of developing type 2 later in life.
 Sometimes diagnosed during pregnancy is actually type 2.

 As of 2015, 30.3 million people in the United States, or 9.4 percent of the population, had diabetes.
 More than 1 in 4 of them didn’t know they had the disease.
 It affects 1 in 4 people over the age of 65.
 About 90-95 percent of cases in adults are type 2.

 Who is more likely to develop type 2 diabetes?

 You are more likely to develop type 2 if you are age 45 or older, have a family history of diabetes, or are overweight.
 Physical inactivity, race, and certain health problems such as high blood pressure also affect your chance of developing type 2.
-You are also more likely to develop type 2 diabetes if you have prediabetes or had gestational diabetes when you were pregnant.
+You are also more likely to develop type 2 if you have prediabetes or had gestational diabetes when you were pregnant.
 Learn more about risk factors for type 2.

 What health problems can people develop?

 Over time, high blood glucose leads to problems such as